-APA 2 is considered substantial, as it substantially amends the action plan by allocating \$652,175,000 in additional program funds provided by Public Law 115-123.
+APA 3 is considered substantial, as it substantially amends the action plan by allocating the additional program funds allocated to Harris County and the city of Houston in APA 2 to their programs.
 The following table summarizes modifications in allocated funding among the State of Texas, Harris County, and City of Houston administered programs.